RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

     - [ ] merge PloverDB `kg2.X.Yc` branch into `main` branch.
 Reference this issue (via its full GitHub URL) in the merge message.
     - [ ] update `kg_config.json` in the `main` branch of the Plover repo to point to the new `kg2c_lite_2.X.Y.json.gz` file (push this change)
     - [ ] wait about 60 minutes for Jenkins to build the PloverDB project and deploy it to `kg2cploverdb.ci.transltr.io`
+    - [ ] verify the CI Plover is running the new KG2 version by running the following test and inspecting the command line output: `cd PloverDB && pytest -vs test/test.py -k test_version --endpoint https://kg2cploverdb.ci.transltr.io`
     - [ ] run Plover tests to verify it's working: `cd PloverDB && pytest -v test/test.py --endpoint https://kg2cploverdb.ci.transltr.io`
     - [ ] run the ARAX pytest suite with the NCATS endpoint plugged in (locally change the URL in `RTX/code/config_dbs.json` and set `force_local = True` in Expand)
     - [ ] if all tests pass, update `RTX/code/config_dbs.json` in the `master` branch to point to the ITRB Plover endpoints (all maturity levels): (`dev`: `kg2cploverdb.ci.transltr.io`; `test`: `kg2cploverdb.test.transltr.io`; `prod`: `kg2cploverdb.transltr.io`)